-One way you can curb your dog’s allergies is by making a super simple hypoallergenic shampoo.
-What it means to have a hypoallergenic product is making sure that all care has been taken to reduce the risk of allergic reactions when that product is being made.
-This recipe is designed for dogs who get extra sensitive to the outdoor elements during this time of year, using simple, skin-friendly ingredients that will clear away gunk and leave your dog feeling fresh as a daisy.
+Having a hypoallergenic product means taking all measures to reduce the risk of allergic reactions when that product is being made.
+This recipe is designed for dogs who get extra sensitive to the outdoor elements this time of year.
+Using simple, skin-friendly ingredients, this shampoo will clear away the gunk and leave your dog feeling fresh as a daisy.

-Here’s a simple recipe for shampoo and all the benefits of each ingredient:
+Here’s a simple recipe for hypoallergenic shampoo and all the benefits of each ingredient:

 1/2 cup water: This is to dilute the shampoo– a little will go a long way!

 Mix all the ingredients together.
 From there, you know the routine: rinse, lather repeat.
-If you find the recipe works for your dog, just remember not to bathe them too frequently, as their skin does need to naturally produce oils that could get dried out if they’re bathed too often.
-If you find your dog is frequently getting itchy, you can always spot clean the irritated places with this formula and a washcloth.
+Just remember not to bathe dogs too frequently, or their skin will dry out.
+If your dog is frequently itchy, you can always spot clean the irritated places with a washcloth.

-Of course, if you decide you like the shampoo, you can always play around with batch size, ratio, and even add in your own elements to make the recipe meet your needs!
+If you like the shampoo, you can always play around with batch size, ratios, and even add in your own elements to make the recipe meet your needs!

 Have you tried this recipe at home?
 Let us know in the comments below!